prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

 ## Evaluation Methodology

-Full credit for submitting a thoughtful response that demonstrates evidence of event attendance and insights into contemporary business and technology issues and practices.
+Full credit for submitting a thoughtful response that demonstrates evidence of event attendance AND insights into contemporary business and technology issues and practices.

+3/4 credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.

 Half credit for submitting a response.